 ROLES IN THE PRODUCTION

 Auditions will consist of readings from the script.
-Scripts are easily available for perusal at your nearest library as well as online.
+Scripts will be available for perusal on the premises at the windward and downtown campuses: LB basement lounge, and HLC theatre office.
 It is highly recommended that you be familiar with the script before coming to auditions, although not mandatory.
-Rehearsals are scheduled for Monday through Friday evenings from 6 or 7 pm until 9 or 10 pm and some weekend days as needed.
+Rehearsals are scheduled for Monday through Friday evenings from 7 pm until 10 pm and some weekend days as needed.

 Auditions, rehearsals and performances are held at HPU’s Hawaii Loa Campus’ Paul and Vi Loo Theatre

 45-045 Kamehameha Highway, Kaneohe (just off the Pali Highway)

 For more information call Eden Lee Murray: 808-384-2157 or Janine Myers: 808-386-4753